-3.3 Corporate Services
+3.3 Business Services

-Corporate Services brings together a range of corporate functions, such as ICT, Finance, HR, and Communications which work collectively and consistently together to help support the Authority's frontline services to deliver effective internal controls.
+Business Services brings together a range of corporate functions, such as ICT, Finance, HR, and Communications which work collectively and consistently together to help support the Authority's frontline services to deliver effective internal controls.

-In 2015/16, we have seen changes in our workforce and the challenge in the coming year will be to ensure our staff have the right skills and knowledge to deliver what will be a significant period of change for the Authority.
+In 2016/-17, we have seen changes in our workforce and the challenge in the coming year will be to ensure our staff have the right skills and knowledge to deliver what will be a significant period of change for the Authority.

-- 3.3.1 Undertake a Skill Gap Analysis to identify potential areas where skills and knowledge transfer is needed, due to current and planned establishment changes. - 3.3.2 Deliver a new Corporate Training and Development Plan by March 2017 which supports the changes within the establishment by ensuring our staff have the appropriate skills and knowledge to deliver our future services. - 3.3.3 To maintain effective internal and external communications and establish a mechanism which supports the effective delivery of the Behavioural Change Programme - 3.3.4 To monitor and review where appropriate, HR Policy and Procedures to ensure that they are current and updated in line with forthcoming employment law changes.
+- 3.3.1 Undertake a Skill Gap Analysis to identify potential areas where skills and knowledge transfer is needed, due to current and planned establishment changes. - 3.3.2 Deliver a new Corporate Training and Development Plan by March 2018 which supports the changes within the establishment by ensuring our staff have the appropriate skills and knowledge to deliver our future services. - 3.3.3 Ensure a Corporate approach to all internal and external communications - 3.3.4 To monitor and review where appropriate, HR Policy and Procedures to ensure that they are current and updated in line with forthcoming employment law changes.